StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 Methodology: The mashup of datasets D1, D2, D4, D5 was done semi-automatically using Python scripts and the library Pandas, which required a CSV version of the datasets as an input.
 The developed script firstly dropped the unnecessary columns and then the datasets are aligned through the properties "Theaters", "AvarageIncome", "DifuseofInternet", "CriminalReports" and "CulturalInstitutions".

-Here is the Python script developed(an example for one of the datasets):
+Here is the Python script developed to drop the columns(an example for one of the datasets):

 ```
 import pandas as pd